-With too many of us working from home these days, whether part-time or full-time, having an efficient and relaxing workplace where we live has never been more important.
+With too many of us working from home, whether part-time or full-time, having an efficient and relaxing workplace where we live has never been more important.
 At work, we spend a substantial amount of time.
-Thus knowing how to choose an office chair that will make your work environment considerably easier is important.
+Thus knowing how to choose an office chair that suits your work environment is important.

 How To Choose An Office Chair

-1. Seek out chairs with a range of back support options
+Seek out chairs with various back support options

-Ergonomic chairs have a variety of features, but you can still opt for one that offers several points of back support to ensure that you cover all of your bases.
+Ergonomic chairs have various features, but you can still opt for one that offers several points of back support to ensure that you cover all of your bases.